Oman’s Government-owned Oman Oil and ORPIC will merge their ‘downstream businesses’, effectively from 2nd December 2018.

 This merger is intended to be phase one to integrate their entire businesses.
 The CEO of the combined company will be Musab Abdullah al Mahruqi, he was previously the CEO of ORPIC from April 2010-Dec 2016 and is currently on the Board of Directors with PDO, Oman’s Oil Exploration business.
 Continue reading “Oman Oil and ORPIC will Merge”

-Uber may not be in Oman – but the Middle-East’s own Careem Taxi – Oman is.
-Careem had started in Muscat in May 2017 but stopped at the request of Oman’s government.
+Uber may not be in Oman – but the Middle-East’s own Careem Taxi is.
+Careem had started in Muscat in May 2017 but stopped at the request of Oman’s government; as Careem must have obtained a licence to operate it was presumably stopped as a result of private sector concerns.

-The new Careem service will use Marhaba Taxis (part of the Omani Ingenuity Technologies L.L.C/Suhail Bahwan Group), which currently operate in Muscat as the Careem fleet vehicles.
-Careem’s fares will start at OMR1.250; which Careem say is “in line with regular taxis”.
+The new Careem service will use Marhaba Taxis which currently operate in Muscat (part of the Omani Ingenuity Technologies L.L.C/Suhail Bahwan Group), as the Careem fleet vehicles.
+Careem’s fares will start at OMR1.250; which Careem say is “in line with regular taxis” (I wonder is they have ever used the orange and white taxis which stary at Rial Omani 0.100).

 The Careem interface and app may not be 100% informative or intuitive and unfortunately the same can be said about Marhaba.